How is the Eldorado Gold Corporation (NYSE:EGO) performance outlook for the coming months?

 Eldorado Gold Corporation (NYSE:EGO) trade information

-Despite being -4.32% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Friday, Sep 18 when the EGO stock price touched $12.20- or saw a rise of 8.69%.
-Year-to-date, Eldorado Gold Corporation shares have moved 38.73%, while the 5-day performance has seen it change -0.8%.
-Over the past 30 days, the shares of Eldorado Gold Corporation (NYSE:EGO) have changed 2.01%.
-Short interest in the company has seen 4.86 Million shares shorted with days to cover at 1.84.
+Sporting 0.9% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Monday, Sep 21 when the EGO stock price touched $11.80- or saw a rise of 14.32%.
+Year-to-date, Eldorado Gold Corporation shares have moved 25.9%, while the 5-day performance has seen it change -14.39%.
+Over the past 30 days, the shares of Eldorado Gold Corporation (NYSE:EGO) have changed -5.95%.
+Short interest in the company has seen 4.2 Million shares shorted with days to cover at 1.53.

 Eldorado Gold Corporation (EGO) estimates and forecasts